Let's Get Started

 Because of this, monitoring your income during the year is really important if you are close to one of these income thresholds.
 If you can take just a few thousand dollars from a Roth during the year to avoid triggering IRMAA, it is usually well worth it.

-Finally, if you have a large one-time expense during the year.
-Perhaps buying a car or a retirement home, it may be advantageous to use some money from the Roth to avoid other retirement account withdrawals being taxed at higher tax rates.
+If you have a large one-time expense—such as purchasing a car or a retirement home—it may be beneficial to withdraw from your Roth to avoid pushing other retirement withdrawals into a higher tax bracket.

 As you take out more and more money from a traditional IRA in retirement, the marginal tax rate applied to those withdrawals will increase.
-Large one-time withdrawals can sometimes cause retirees to jump into very high tax brackets, and force them to pay a significant tax bill.
+Large one-time withdrawals can push retirees into higher tax brackets, resulting in a significant tax bill.

 Using Roth money can avoid these high tax rates, and can be very advantageous if your marginal tax rate is very high in a single year.